 Last evening I finally finished this patchwork knit blanket for baby Irene.
 Her baptism is Saturday and I was in a rush to finish.
 This morning I finished weaving in the rest of the 128 yarn ends.
 Eight rows, 64 squares, nearly 40,000 stitches.
-I won't be doing another like this in a hurry.
-I've … Continue reading Yarn Along: Patchwork Knitting
+I won't be doing another like this in … Continue reading Yarn Along: Patchwork Knitting

 Miniature bedding Miniature knitting bag

 This evening after supper I sat out on the porch while there was still a little light.
 I took the blanket I'm knitting.
 It's simple garter stitch so I can do it mostly by feel anyway.
 As the sun set a crescent moon appeared below the porch overhang.
 The air started cooling a bit and … Continue reading Porch Evening

 Today is the feast of the Exaltation of the Precious and Life-Giving Cross of Christ.
 Joyous feastday!
 O Lord, save Thy people,and bless Thine inheritance!
 Grant victory to Orthodox Christiansover their adversaries, and by virtue of Thy cross,preserve Thy habitation.

 We were delighted to have Archimandrite Gerasim, our diocesan administrator, visit the parish this weekend.
 Everyone enjoyed it and we thank him for taking the time to travel over from Dallas!